LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch will confirm that this document has been successfully indexed in the temp_index.
+Elasticsearch will confirm that this document has been successfully indexed into the temp_index.
 ![image](https://user-images.githubusercontent.com/60980933/120387213-d5ca3e80-c2e6-11eb-8ca8-731222174724.png)

 ## Mapping Explained